Why Pursue an M.A. in Missional Church Movements?

 The M.A. in Missional Church Movements is a 40 credit hour degree.
 The program can be completed in 4 summers of intensive classes (32 credits), then 8 credits of flexible learning (online or intensive format) in either fall or spring, depending on the electives chosen.

 As a part of our mission to commit to the development of missional organizations, we have developed partnerships with various ministries and organizations in order to make graduate education more affordable.

-Students currently involved with any of these ministries may qualify for up to 25% off tuition for all courses.
+Students currently involved with any of these ministries may qualify for a generous tuition scholarship for all courses.

 Find detailed information such as course requirements, course descriptions, faculty information, and program overview for the M.A. in Missional Church Movements.